-NOTE: A backup of the Image Archive always contains the Patient Archive (database containing patient demographic data and measurements) + images of the selected exams.

-- 1.)
-Press the F2 key on the control panel. - 2.)
+- NOTE: A backup of the Image Archive always contains the Patient Archive (database containing patient demographic data and measurements) + images of the selected exams. - 1.)
+Press the $\overline{F2}$ key on the control panel. - 2.)
 In the "Utilities" menu select SYSTEM SETUP to invoke the setup desktop on the screen. - 3.)
 On the left side of the screen select BACKUP and then click the IMAGE ARCHIVE tab.

-Figure 4-24 System Setup - Backup - IMAGE ARCHIVE page
+Figure 4-23 System Setup - Backup - IMAGE ARCHIVE page

 4.)
-Click the SAVE button.
+Click the \overline{SAVE} button.

-Figure 4-25 Image Archive Save - preparations
+gure 4-24 image Archive Save - preparation

-4-5-6-1 Save Image Archive (cont.)
+4-5-6-1 Save Image Archive (cont?)

-5.)
-Choose archiving span time from the pop-up menu.

-NOTICE If for example "All images older than" 1 Day is chosen (see Figure 4-25 on page 4-22), images of the current day will not be archived!
-However, if you click the [Advanced] button you can put this right.
+- 5.)
+Choose archiving span time from the pop-up menu. - NOTICE If for example "All images older than" 1 Day is chosen (see Figure 4-24 on page 4-21), images of the current day will not be archived!
+However, if you click the [Advanced] button you can put this right. - 6.)

-- 6.)
 If desired, check mark "Remove Local Images after Backup". - 7.)
 Click the ADVANCED button if it is desired to adapt archive data. - 8.)
 Select the NEXT button.